EBI-Metagenomics/HoloFoodR/README.md

 HoloFood resource.

-The retrieved data is available in `MultiAssayExperiment` / `SummarizedExperiment` format similarly to the data acquired with the `MGnifyR` package from the MGnify database.
+The retrieved data is available in `MultiAssayExperiment` / `TreeSummarizedExperiment` format similarly to the data acquired with the `MGnifyR` package from the MGnify database.
 This compatibility ensures users can seamlessly combine and analyze datasets from both sources, leading to valuable insights into intricate biological systems.